jack-y/seneca-triggers-now-on-GitLab/README.md

 All the logic of the triggers is included in this plugin.
 Just set it up.

+### Process control

+The *before* action result must success, otherwise the process is stopped.
+The prior action is not fired and the *before* action result is returned.
+With this feature you can:

+- prevent invalid transactions
+- enforce complex security authorizations

 ### Retrieving results

 - The *before* action returns a result which can be retrieved by the prior action.